orbitjs/orbitjs-site/src/v0.16/guide/modeling-data.md

 ### Model attributes

-Attributes may be defined by their `type`, such as `"string"` or `"date"`, which can be used to define their purpose and contents.
+Attributes may be defined by their `type`, which determines what type of data they can contain.
 An attribute's type may also be used to determine how it should be serialized.
+Valid attribute types are:

+- `boolean`
+- `date`
+- `date-time`
+- `number`
+- `string`

 ### Model relationships